 These initial construction programs will deliver new capabilities providing Australia technologically advanced, potent and capable vessels.
 Each of these projects are underway at different stages:

-In addition to bolstering Australia's naval fleet, the Government is also making strides to enhance maritime security in the South Pacific region through the Pacific Maritime Security Program.
+In addition to bolstering Australia's naval fleet, the Government is also making strides to enhance maritime security in the South Pacific region through the Pacific Maritime Security Program (PMSP).
 Under this program, 21 Guardian Class Pacific Patrol boats are being gifted to 13 of our Pacific neighbours and Timor-Leste, replacing the existing Pacific Patrol Boats gifted in the 1990s.
-Also under the program, Defence personnel are also located throughout the Pacific as Defence, Maritime Surveillance, and Technical Advisers.
+Also under the program, Defence personnel are located throughout the Pacific as Defence, Maritime Surveillance, and Technical Advisers.

-These new more capable boats, specifically designed to meet the needs of Pacific Island nations, are being constructed by Austal Australia at Henderson Shipyard in Western Australia.
+These new more capable boats, specifically designed to meet the needs of Pacific Island nations, are being constructed by Austal Australia at the Henderson Maritime Precinct in Western Australia.
 Austal will also be supporting the ongoing maintenance of these vessels through its facility based in Cairns.
 The countries receiving vessels through the PSMP include: Papua New Guinea; Tuvalu; Tonga; Samoa; Solomon Islands; Fiji; Palau; Kiribati; Vanuatu; The Federated States of Micronesia; Cook Islands; The Republic of the Marshall Islands; and Timor-Leste.

 Sustaining our current and new fleet is essential to maintaining Australia's naval capability.
 Decisions regarding the long-term future arrangements for our current fleet of ships and submarines, as well as those for our future vessels, will be considered by Government in the coming years.